21 / 100

 Is Cecil County growing or shrinking?

-Are people moving to Cecil County?
+Are many people relocating to Cecil County?

 [09] Similar Counties by Size & Score